Chong-Chen-UNLV/vBF_GPU/README.md

 # vBF_GPU

+An optimized GPU kernel for vector bilateral filtering on hyperspectral image.
+The details of the algorithm is described in:
+@article{chen2021acceleration,
+  title={Acceleration of vector bilateral filtering for hyperspectral imaging with GPU}, author={Chen, Chong}, journal={International Journal of Circuit Theory and Applications}, volume={49}, number={5}, pages={1502--1514}, year={2021},
+  publisher={Wiley Online Library}
+}
-The optimized GPU kernel for vector bilateral filtering on hyperspectral image The image width/heigth/spectrum is defined in vBF_GPH.h file This code is used for test the dc image from
+In the example, the image width/heigth/spectrum is defined in vBF_GPH.h file.

+This code can be used for test the dc image from

 http://cobweb.ecn.purdue.edu/~biehl/Hyperspectral_Project.zip